alkem-io/alkemio/docs/ssi-sovrhd-interaction.md

     * To set up your callback (webhook) endpoint, you will need to configure ENDPOINT_CLUSTER env variable in your alkemio_server.
 Configure it with your external IP address.
     * To set up port forwarding on an e.g. Linksys router, you can do the following:
       * Go to linksyssmartwifi.com

 <p align="center">
 <img src="images/ssi-sovrhd-port-forward.png" alt="SSI Sovrhd Interaction Flow" width="700" />
 </p>

 * Go to security settings --> Apps and Gaming
 * Give a name to the route, external port, select TCP for protocol, and in device IP select the private IP address of your host (on *nix-based systems you can find it with ifconfig, on Windows with ipconfig from command line)
 * set the ENDPOINT_CLUSTER env variable to your external IP and the port you have provided, e.g. ENDPOINT_CLUSTER=http://[IP FROM WHATS_MY_IP]:3000
-4. Request the postal address credential on the alkemio web client
-    * Select my profile
+4. Select my profile

 <p align="center">
 <img src="images/ssi-sovrhd-my-profile.png" alt="SSI Sovrhd App" width="250" />
 </p>

-    * Select profile settings:
+5. Select profile settings:

 <p align="center">
 <img src="images/ssi-sovrhd-profile-settings.png" alt="SSI Sovrhd App" width="350" />
 </p>

-    * Select **CREDENTIALS** tab and click **ADD CREDENTIAL**
+6. Select **CREDENTIALS** tab and click **ADD CREDENTIAL**

 <p align="center">
 <img src="images/ssi-sovrhd-add-credentials.png" alt="SSI Sovrhd App" width="600" />
 </p>

-    * Select credential - The Hague Postal Address or the The Hague Hoplr Code - and click generate QR code.
+7. Select credential - The Hague Postal Address or the The Hague Hoplr Code - and click generate QR code.

 <p align="center">
 <img src="images/ssi-sovrhd-select-credential.png" alt="SSI Sovrhd App" width="600" />
 </p>

-   * Scan the generated QR code with your sovrhd wallet.
+8. Scan the generated QR code with your sovrhd wallet.
-   * You will be asked to select a credential and proceed in the sovrhd wallet.
+9. You will be asked to select a credential and proceed in the sovrhd wallet.
 Select your credential and proceed.

 <p align="center">
 <img src="images/ssi-sovrhd-select-approve.png" alt="SSI Sovrhd App" width="250" />
 </p>

-   * At this stage you should have the first verified credential added to Alkemio.
+10. At this stage you should have the first verified credential added to Alkemio.
 Congratulations!

 <p align="center">
 <img src="images/ssi-sovrhd-my-vcs.png" alt="SSI Sovrhd App" width="600" />
 </p>